-When completing the Florida Voter Registration Application Form, one of the requested fields is Party Affiliation.
+When completing the Florida Voter Registration Application Form, one of the fields is Party Affiliation.
 In this field, you have several options.
-You can chose from one of the major political parties, one of the minor political parties, or you can select no party affiliation (NPA).
-If you leave this field blank on the application form, our office will register you with no party affiliation (NPA) as a default.
-For a list of political parties in Florida, click here.
+You can chose from one of the major political parties (Florida Democratic Party or Republican Party of Florida), one of the minor political parties, you can select no party affiliation (NPA), or you can leave the field blank.
+If you leave this field blank on the application form, our office will register you with no party affiliation (NPA) by default.
+Follow the link below for a list of political parties in Florida:

 Florida is a closed primary state.
 That means that in most cases only voters who are affiliated with or registered members of political parties may vote for their respective party's candidates for an office in a Primary Election.